MudroadWhite/pm-neo4j-helper/README.md

 `<- a1 a2 a3...` sends relations `a1 proves x`, `a2 proves x`... to Neo4j database, where `x` is the last proposition being recorded.

 `tactic x y1 y2 y3...` adds a tactic involving a proof pattern supported by several propositions, for future translation.
 Abstracting the proof patterns can simplify the proof in PM.
 Tactic's name is x, and the involved propositions are ys.
-These ys will be added into proof relations that proves x.
+These ys will be added into proof relations that proves the last proposition being recorded.

 Tactics can be saved in a local file.
 When the helper starts, the helper will try to read tactics from the local file.
 When the helper is finished, the helper will save/update new tactics back to the local file.